"I get commissions for purchases made through links in this post."

-The first mountain board was a simple prototype system consisted of a deck, alike mountain bike tires and a braking mechanism.
+The first mountain board was a simple prototype system consisting of a deck, like mountain bike tires and a braking mechanism.

-Thirty-five hybrid boards were first manufactured in 1994 inspired by many enthusiastic off-road boarders who started to take the game more serious.
+Thirty-five hybrid boards were first manufactured in 1994 inspired by many enthusiastic off-road boarders who started to take the game more seriously.

 In the early 2000s, the sport gained more attention from the community leading the first road tour to American schools to spread the population.